Senior Director of Regional Programs

-Makena Yarbrough is the Mid-Atlantic and Southeast Regional Director for Best Friends.
-She is working with coalitions and partners in these regions to establish lifesaving programs and policies to help them reach no-kill by 2025.
+Makena Yarbrough is the Senior Director of Regional Programs for Best Friends.
+She oversees the regional teams and helps to prioritize lifesaving initiatives and strategies to reach the goal of no-kill nationwide by 2025.
 In her home state of Virginia, she is a board member for the Virginia Federation of Humane Societies and has been working to make Virginia no-kill for many years.

 Before joining Best Friends, Makena was the executive director of Lynchburg Humane Society, the largest no-kill organization in the state of Virginia and was recognized by Maddie’s Fund as a recipient of the 2018 Maddie Hero Award.
 When she joined Lynchburg Humane Society in July 2009 as its first executive director, the organization’s save rate was 49 percent.
 She quickly worked with the organization’s board to develop and implement a long-range plan to take the community to no-kill.